Minerva: A File-Based Ransomware Detector

 \subsubsection{Number of Processes Reading or Writing the File.}

-Generally, in a time window with no ransomware activity, user files are accessed by a few processes, typically only one.
-This behavior holds for traditional ransomware as well, where one process reads and writes a file entirely.
+Generally, in a time window with no ransomware activity, user files are accessed by a limited number of processes, often just one.
+This behavior also applies to certain traditional ransomware, where a single process reads and writes a file entirely.
 However, some traditional ransomware and all evasive multiprocess ransomware rely on the coordinated action of multiple processes targeting the same file, either to accelerate encryption or to evade detection.
-To imitate the behavior of benign processes, evasive multiprocess ransomware impose strict limits on the number of operations they are allowed to perform and the size of the operations~\cite{de_gaspari_evading_2022}.
-Multiple distinct processes are spawned to read and write the file in rapid succession, thereby fully encrypting user files while satisfying these constraints.
-Consequently, the number of processes performing read or write operations on a file in a time window is, consequently, a fundamental feature for the detection of evasive ransomware.
+To imitate the behavior of benign processes, evasive multiprocess ransomware impose strict limits on the number of operations that each individual process is allowed to perform, as well as on the size of such operations~\cite{de_gaspari_evading_2022,zhou2023limits}.
+This is achieved by spawning multiple distinct processes to read and write the file in rapid succession, thereby fully encrypting user files while satisfying these constraints.
+Consequently, the number of processes performing read or write operations on a file within a time window serves as a crucial feature for detecting both traditional and multiprocess ransomware.

 Figures~\ref{fig:bar_proc_num} and~\ref{fig:cdf_proc_num} illustrate the distribution and CDF of the number of processes acting on a file in a 1-second time window.
 We observe the inherent difference between ransomware and benign process behavior.
 The plots indicate that, in nearly all cases, only a single benign process accesses a file within a time window.
 While this behavior is also observed for some types of traditional ransomware, a clear distinction emerges for the remainder and for multiprocess ransomware.